 Should I ride with traffic or against traffic?

 You should always ride with traffic.
-Stay on the right side of the road, so that both you and the cars are traveling in the same direction.
+Stay on the right side of the road, so that both you and the cars are traveling in the same direction (if riding in the United States).

 What are the basic bike traffic rules?